nichoth/level-assoc/readme.markdown

 Optionally:

-* `opts.follow` - keep sending new updates as they occur, default: false
 * `opts.gt` - key to start at, exclusive
 * `opts.gte` - key to start at, inclusive
 * `opts.lt` - key to end at, exclusive